RicardoGLeal/FBU-App/README.md

 ## Overview
 ### Description
--  An application for elderly who feel lonely.
-   -  The app will allow the elderly to communicate with other  users of the same application.
-   -  The app will show the user daily things that they can carry out, such as reading a book, putting together a puzzle, going for a walk, cooking a specific meal, among others.
-   -  If you feel lonely and depressed, you can contact an expert who can help you.
-   -  Maybe this approach can be applied in general to people who have psychological problems
+-  A social network in which users can rent things and also put things for rent.

 ### App Evaluation
-- **Category:** Social
+- **Category:** Shopping/Social
-- **Mobile:** Elderly will be able to have greater freedom and comfort when accessing these functionalities through a mobile application, which will have a design very focused on that population.
-Also the app uses camera, and location.
-- **Story:** It allows older people who feel alone to create new habits and activities that help them feel better, as well as communication with each other.
+- **Mobile:** The mobile is the most comfortable tool in which users can carry out purchase and rental operations.
+The camera is used to share images of the rented things, and the map is used to know the location where each thing is.
+- **Story:** This application will be a service of great value for people since most people have things they do not need, from which they can obtain an extra income by renting them through the application without having to sell them.
+And vice versa, people who need to rent something can do it through the app.
-- **Market:** Any elderly who is feeling lonely or depressed and looking to have more entertainment in their daily life.
+- **Market:** Anyone who needs to acquire anything for a certain time or anyone who wants to rent their things.
-- **Habit:** Users can access the application several times a day, either to communicate with other users or to carry out some activity.
+- **Habit:** Users can access the application several times a day, either to rent a thing, or to put something for rent.
 - **Scope:**

 ## Product Spec